GET IN TOUCH

 What happens if I cannot afford to pay my balance right now?

-If you cannot pay immediately, apply for an installment payment agreement or offer in compromise through your online services account.
+If you cannot pay immediately, consider applying for an installment payment agreement or offer in compromise through your online services account.
 These programs allow manageable payments based on your financial capacity.
 The department reviews income, assets, and expenses before approval.
-Taking action early prevents interest escalation and avoids more aggressive enforcement actions such as liens or wage garnishment.
+Taking action early prevents further interest accumulation and avoids more aggressive enforcement actions such as liens or wage garnishment.
+You may also use our IRS tax lien risk and release calculator to better understand your exposure.

 Do I need professional assistance for a DTF-960 notice?

-While you can handle the process independently, hiring a qualified tax professional may save time and ensure accuracy.
+While you can handle the process independently, working with a qualified tax professional may save time and help ensure accuracy.
 Representatives can review your assessment, verify documentation, and correspond with the department on your behalf.
-This assistance helps avoid procedural mistakes and ensures compliance with New York State Department of Taxation and Finance requirements during the resolution process.
+This assistance helps avoid procedural mistakes and ensures compliance with New York State Department of Taxation and Finance requirements throughout the resolution process.